-In the ordinary course of business, the preparation of financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expense.
+In the ordinary course of business, the preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expense.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the year in which the estimates are revised and in future years affected.
-Major areas where estimates or judgments made are significant to the Fund's financial statements or where judgment was exercised in the application of accounting policies are as follows:
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and in future periods affected.
+Major areas where estimates or judgements made are significant to the Fund's financial statements or where judgement was exercised in the application of accounting policies are as follows: